 Sydney, the capital of New South Wales in the southwest of Australia, has a population of 5.3 million, while Melbourne, capital of Victoria, a bit farther along the south coast, is home to 5 million people.
 Very similar right now, but forecasts expect Melbourne to overtake Sydney in the next 5–10 years when it comes to population.
 One of the reasons behind that forecast is that Melbourne has been voted the “World’s Most Liveable City” for 6 years in a row, and even though it’s now toppled off the top spot, it continuously beats Sydney in the ranking.

 Pro Tip: Keeping the size of the cities in mind, consider staying in the so-called CBDs, the Central Business Districts.
-These tend to be the central area of most interest to visitors.
+These tend to be the central areas of most interest to visitors to Sydney or Melbourne.

 2. Getting Around To See The Sights

 Pro Tip: For ease of use, in Sydney, get an Opal Card which you can pick up in newsagents and kiosks.
-The Melbourne equivalent to the Opal Card is the myki — same idea, and easy to use across different transport options.
+The Melbourne equivalent to the Opal Card is the Myki — the same idea, and easy to use across different public transport options.

 3. The Weather